 What Is Git Merge Conflict?

-When you try to merge two Git branches that have conflicting changes, you’ll get a merge conflict.
-This means that Git couldn’t automatically figure out how to combine the changes from both branches, and it needs your help.
+You’ll get a merge conflict when you try to merge two Git branches with conflicting changes.
+This means that Git couldn’t automatically figure out how to combine the changes from both branches and needs your help.

 If you’re familiar with the code changes in both branches, you can resolve the merge conflict by telling Git which changes to use.
 Once you’ve resolved all merge conflicts, you can finish merging the branches.

-It’s important to note that merge conflicts can happen even if you’re both working on different parts of the code.
+It’s important to note that merge conflicts can happen even if you work on different parts of the code.
 For example, if two people change the same line of code differently, they’ll get a merge conflict when they try to merge their branches.

-Merge conflicts are an important part of working with Git, and they can be a bit tricky to understand at first.
-But with a little practice, you’ll be able to resolve them quickly and confidently.
+Merge conflicts are a vital part of working with Git, and they can be a bit tricky to understand at first.
+But with a little practice, you can resolve them quickly and confidently.

 How Do I Get Rid Of Current Merge?